Room 122, Martinez Hall, 2nd floor

 Grants IT office offers the following services for students:

-IT can also assist with basic troubeshooting services on student owned devices for class use, but cannot assist on more in depth issues.
-We support and maintain all of the NMSU-owned computers and peripherals, the IT infrastructure (including Wifi networks and servers), the phone system, copiers, and printers.
-For faculty, we provide assistance with laptops for classroom use as well as projectors and interactive boards throu our Crestron systems.
+IT can also assist with basic troubleshooting services on student-owned devices for class use, but cannot help with more in-depth issues.
+We support and maintain all NMSU-owned computers and peripherals, as well as the IT infrastructure (including Wi-Fi networks and servers), the phone system, copiers, and printers.
+For faculty, we provide assistance with laptops for classroom use as well as projectors and interactive boards through our Crestron systems.

 Check out our IT Orientation page and Canvas Support for students.
-We have lots of good information about getting the most out of your computer and the NMSU Grants technology resources.
+We have a wealth of valuable information on maximizing your computer's potential and utilizing NMSU's Grants technology resources.

 ICT Help Desk